-This item includes placing material above the original ground line (areas of natural topography), finished grading template (areas of existing roadbeds), or above the lower limits of removal of organic or plastic material, as applicable, to the finished grading template of new pavement.
+Embankment includes placing material, as described in FDM 216.4, or above the lower limits of removal of organic or plastic material, as applicable, to the bottom of the proposed roadbed.
 Refer to FDM 210.4 and 211.4 for additional requirements for shoulder gutters.